fmerg/pymerkle/docs/encryption.rst

 *Encrypting the content of a file into* the Merkle-tree means updating it with one newly-created leaf storing the digest of that content (that is, encrypting the file's content into the Merkle-tree as a single record).
-Use the `.encrypt_file_content`_ method to encrypt a file's content as follows:

 .. code-block:: python